Skip to main content

 foo member2 1/1 1 1 4m37s Y

-As you see, rescheduling happened and 2 replicas migrated back to member1 cluster while 1 replica in member2 cluster keep unchanged.
+As you see, rescheduling was triggered and 2 replicas migrated back to member1 cluster, while 1 replica in member2 cluster remains unchanged.

-Besides, you can observe a schedule event emitted by default-scheduler, such as:
+Besides, you can observe that a schedule event was emitted by default-scheduler:

 $ kubectl --context karmada-apiserver describe deployment foo